ubports/docs.ubports.com/sdk/apps/qml/QtQml/Extending QML - Adding Types Example.rst

         shoeSize: 12
     }

-.. rubric:: Declare the Person Class
-   :name: declare-the-person-class

 All QML types map to C++ types.
 Here we declare a basic C++ Person class with the two properties we want accessible on the QML type - name and shoeSize.
 Although in this example we use the same name for the C++ class as the QML type, the C++ class can be named differently, or appear in a namespace.

 .. code:: cpp